California Deer News

 Issues with California Deer Management

-Deer Population News Archive on this site that indicated the deer population was suffering a severe decline.
+The CDFW's estimated increase in the deer population for 2012 contradicts the results of the deer harvest reports and many news articles included the the Deer Population News Archive on this site that indicated the deer population was suffering a severe decline.
 Using a simple estimate that hunters reported kill reflects the long term average of about 3.5 percent of the total population, the 2012 population estimate would be 294,000, well below the 489,000 provided by CDFW.

-In an effort to boost population, does are not hunted legally in California.
+In an effort to boost population, does are not often hunted legally in California.
 In 2011 the harvest of bucks by age class was: Two point bucks: 51.2%; Three point bucks: 29.9%; Four point bucks: 15.4%; Four point plus bucks: 2.7%.
 It is illegal to shoot a two point buck in many states.
 The very high proportion of immature bucks taken as harvest and the very low buck to doe ratio contrasts with the efforts of quality deer management that many states have enacted since 2000 where buck age restrictions and some balance of the buck to doe ratio has been considered essential in maintaining a healthy herd.
 For example, here is a recent article about reform of deer management in South Carolina:

 Deer hunters better off thanks to outreach of Bogart non-profit October 17, 2012 South Carolina, Oconee Enterprise